Electronic Waste Recycling#

 Take it back.
 Many companies have programs that will accept your end-of-life equipment.
 If you have a Dell, HP, Apple, Gateway or Toshiba system, contact their customer service line or website to find out more.
 Systems and parts are reused or recycled to keep the products out of the waste stream.

 Donate it.
 Donate gently used equipment to non-profits that accept equipment for their own use or pass it on to their clients and customers.
-Before donating equipment consider wiping personal information from your hard drive or cell phone to ensure your privacy.
-Visit the Dell website for useful summaries about personal data security and more information about wiping software (some of which is available at no cost, such as "DBAN").
+Before donating equipment, be sure to wipe personal information from your hard drive or cell phone to ensure your privacy.

 Recycle it.
 Contact a local electronics recycler.
 Because of the complex process of recycling e-waste, expect to pay a small fee to recycle most electronics.
 Visit the City's Recycling Directory for local electronics recycling options.
 Look for recyclers that are certified as E-Stewards or with the EPA's R2 Certification.